Codemon72/Spickzettel/Node.js/Express.md

 - We can parse incoming data with the Body Parser

 #### Express Middleware
-Middleware functions are functions that have access to the **request** and **response** object.
-Express has built in middleware but middleware can also come from 3rd party packages as well as custom middleware.
+Middleware functions are just functions that have access to the **request** and **response** object.
+Express has built in middleware but middleware can also come from 3rd party packages.
+Or you can write it your own custom middleware.

 - execute any code
 - make changes to the request/ response object
 - end response cycle